kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 ---
-title: "Do What The Fuck You Want To Public License Version 3.0"
+title: "Do What The Fuck You Want To Public License (WTFPL) Version 3.0"
-slug: "WTFPL-3.0"
 description: ""
 content_type: Article
 author: ["Leon Kidlat"]